 When it comes to improving our skin’s brightness, you may find help from ascorbic acid (vitamin C), of which you can read my complete guide here.
-Vitamin C is an excellent ingredient when it comes to improving our skin tone, although you should incorporate it into your beauty routines progressively, allowing your skin to acquire tolerance, for which you can start with a serum like this Paula’s Choice C15 Super Booster, available on Amazon and on Paula’s Choice or the Vichy Liftactiv Specialist Peptide-C Ampoules, available on FeelUnique and on Amazon
+Vitamin C is an excellent ingredient when it comes to improving our skin tone, although you should incorporate it into your beauty routines progressively, allowing your skin to acquire tolerance, for which you can start with a serum like this Paula’s Choice C15 Super Booster, available on Paula’s Choice, on Niche Beauty and on Amazon or the Vichy Liftactiv Specialist Peptide-C Ampoules, available on FeelUnique, on SkinStore and on Amazon.

 If you are concerned about wrinkles: